gnang/HypermatrixAlgebraPackage/README.md

 ## Orthogonal hypermatrices

 Orthogonal hypermatrices are analogous to orthogonal matrices in the fact that the product of the transposes yields the Kronecker delta hypermatrix.
-A symbolic parametetrization of 2x2x2 orthogonal hypermatrices is obtained via the following instructions
+A symbolic parametetrization of 2 by 2 by 2 orthogonal hypermatrices is obtained via the following instructions

 ```python